 With regards to drunk driving, if someone was on probation before their judgment on the first offense and then got picked up at the second offense within a fairly short period of time, then the second case, even though there had been no conviction on the first offense, the first case would be viewed as a conviction and it would basically turn the first offense into somewhat of a second offense thereby making it worse.

 For more information on Expungement and Alternatives to Jail, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.